acmsigsoft/EmpiricalStandards/docs/drafts/QualitativeSimulation.md

-# Qualitative Simulation
+# Qualitative Simulation - DRAFT
 <standard name="Qualitative Simulation">

-*<desc>"A study that involves predominately qualitative analysis of direct observations of humans taking part in a lab-based simulation</desc>*
+*<desc>A study that involves predominately qualitative analysis of direct observations of humans taking part in a lab-based simulation</desc>*

 ## Application